techerfan/panda/README.md

 # Panda
-Panda is a library for event-based communications via **WebSockt**.
+Panda is a library for event-based communications via **WebSocket**.

 ### installation
 ```